 I have SHATTERED my income ceiling using this method, rewarding myself things, such as a bi-weekly housecleaning crew, a Disney Cruse for my family, a private sitting room sanctuary for myself, and a spontaneous trip to San Francisco – all paid in full.

-This exercise has been so powerful for my business that I included it with your monthly review in Your Best Year 2017: Productivity Workbook and Online Business Planner.
+This exercise has been so powerful for my business that I included it with your monthly review in my book titled, Your Best Year.

 #3 Hire help